ximo99/SIM-practice1-ex2/README.md

 # SIM Practice 1 (exercise 2: artillery cannon with numerical integration methods in simulation).
 Simulation subject within the Multimedia Engineering degree from the ETSE - Universitat de València.
 March 2022.
 Practice 1, exercise 2.
-Grade 8.5.
+Rating 8.5.

 An inclined plane had to be simulated with a mass, also inclined, subject to the force of two springs, using numerical integration methods.